lencap/lux/README.md

 The `web4` network can of course be named anything you want, and so can the IP address.
 Just make sure all respective DNS names point to the right IPs.

 ## Backup and Restore
 To backup a running system, run the `./luxbackup` script.
 The user context must have sudo privilege on the Docker host, in order to do a raw tar backup of the volumes under `/var/lib/docker/volumes/`.

-This is not a real-time backup process, and the service _will be stopped_ temporarily during this backup.
+Note, this is not a real-time backup process, and the service _will be stopped_ temporarily during this backup.

 The resulting backup will produce a `luxbackup-dump.tgz` file made up of:
 ```
 /var/lib/docker/volumes/lux_db/*
 /var/lib/docker/volumes/lux_gitea/*